mohaiminur/mohaiminur/README.md

 <br> Full-stack Software Engineer(Java)  <br />

-I am expert in Web Application development with Spring Boot and Angular and also have experienced with Android application development.
+I am expert and experienced in Web Application development with Spring Boot and Angular and also have experienced with Android application development.

 ### My Stacks